 Mike: Well Rare Pepe was a moment in time and that moment ended in 2018 when the series concluded.
 It did spawn new series' like Fake Rares and the Dank Directory that are very much in the spirit of the original series but they are trailblazing their own paths.
 In terms of Rare Pepe's legacy it would be nice if it was given more recognition for its role in creating the NFT phenomenon.
 Hopefully one day it will get its due.

-Though the collection’s sheer size deters some buyers, and the popularity of later collections like CryptoPunks eclipses many of the earliest NFTs, Rare Pepes are not to be taken lightly and will not be soon forgotten.
-In contrast to the traditionally hierarchical art economy, Rare Pepes set the stage for CryptoArt - a global movement defined by a decentralized community of anonymous artists, technologists, and CryptoPatrons brought together through nothing more than the love of dank memes.
+Though the collection size deters some buyers, and the popularity of later collections like CryptoPunks eclipses many of the earliest NFTs, Rare Pepes are not to be taken lightly and will not be soon forgotten.
+Together with the above milestones, and in contrast to the hierarchical art economy, Rare Pepes are more widely celebrated for setting the stage for CryptoArt - a global movement defined by a decentralized community of anonymous artists, technologists, and CryptoPatrons brought together through nothing more than the love of dank memes and Bitcoin.

-In that sense, despite creating a unique range of functionality for developers and creators to expand on, one cannot overlook the technical significance of the token itself.
+In that sense, together with creating a unique range of functionality for developers and creators to expand on, one cannot overlook the technical significance of the protocol itself.
 For as long as Bitcoin is around, so too will Rare Pepes forever reflect a moment of human history where a grass-roots community discovered how to create unique, irreplaceable digital assets for posterity.